vespa-engine/documentation/en/content/consistency.md

 "win" and become visible.
 This version may be a remove (tombstone).
 Tombstones are replicated in the same way as regular documents.

+Reconciliation happens the document level, not at the field level.
+I.e. there is no merging of individual fields across different versions.

 If a test-and-set operation updates at least one replica, it will eventually become visible on the other replicas.